Christmas at Cragside

 Shake off the Christmas cobwebs on a refreshing winter walk through the grounds.
 This 5-mile waymarked walk winds along the banks of frost covered lakes and beneath towering trees as your follow the route up and down the hillside.

 Don’t forget to strike a pose at the selfie station to celebrate your achievement.
-View the map in the visitor centre before you set off.
-Pre-downloadable map coming soon.
+View the map in the visitor centre before you set off or pre-download the map with directions here.

 Eat, shop and be merry